 Built to be simple, practical, and affordable, Alterable currently offers:

-- Dynamic Images – Helps you show personalized images inside your email campaigns.
+- Dynamic Images – This helps you show personalized images inside your email campaigns.

-- Dynamic Products – Let’s you show only relevant products based on availability and other criteria.
+- Dynamic Products – Let you show only relevant products based on availability and other criteria.

-- Local Maps – Allows you to insert maps with points of interest relative to your subscribers location.
+- Local Maps – You can insert maps with points of interest relative to your subscribers’ location.